joergmlpts/inat_photos/README.md

 setting that provides a very noticable speedup while still finding roughly the same number of associations.

-Constant `CACHE_EXPIRATION` is the age in seconds before a cache entry expires.
+Constant `CACHE_EXPIRATION` is the age in seconds when a cache entry of an iNaturalist observation expires.
 The default is 14 days.
-Lowering this number causes more network traffic.
+Lowering this number increases network traffic.
+Command-line option `--bypass_cache` is an alternative to modifying this constant.